githwxi/ATS-Postiats/README.md

 ATS/Postiats (or ATS2/Postiats) is the name for the current compiler of ATS2, the successor of ATS (or ATS1).

-The actual implementation of ATS/Postiats started in the March of 2011, and it took about two and one-half years to reach the first release of ATS2 at the beginning of September, 2013.
+The actual implementation of ATS/Postiats started in March, 2011, and it took about two and one-half years to reach the first release of ATS2 at the beginning of September, 2013.
 As of now, the code base for the compiler of ATS2 consists of 150,000+ lines of code (LOC), which are nearly all